 Disbursement of export Incentive

-Step 5: Finally, the applications will be processed on the basis of first come first serve, provided the claim applications are complete in all respects.
-The export incentives would be released to the exporter’s bank accounts through EFT in cases where the application forms are complete in all respects and fulfil the eligibility criteria.
+Step 5: Finally, the applications will be processed based on a first-come, first serve, provided the claim applications are complete in all respects.
+The export incentives would be released to the exporter’s bank accounts through EFT in cases where the application forms are complete in all respects and fulfill the eligibility criteria.

 Claim Form Rejection

-The claim forms will be cleared within 45 days from the date of submission.
-In case of any delay or rejection of applications, the reasons will be communicated to the applicants for further compliance.
-In case of rejected forms for which the export incentive has already been received to be refunded within a month to the Board of such re-imports.
-The Except the Coffee Growing States viz Karnataka, Tamil Nadu and Kerala, all other Coffee Growing States are considered as the Non-Traditional Areas for the purpose of this scheme.
-The Chairman, Indian Coffee Board, Bangalore is the authority for making the final decision in admitting or rejecting of specified conditions on any claim form and the legal area of the authority is Bangalore, in case of a dispute that would arise in this regard.
+The claim forms will be cleared within 45 days of submission.
+In case of any delay or rejection of applications, the reasons will be communicated to the applicants for further compliance, in case of rejected forms for which the export incentive has already been received to be refunded within a month to the Board of such re-imports.
+Except for the Coffee Growing States viz Karnataka, Tamil Nadu, and Kerala, all other Coffee Growing States are considered the Non-Traditional Areas for this Scheme.
+The Chairman Indian Coffee Board, Bangalore, is the authority for making the final decision in admitting or rejecting specified conditions on any claim form.
+The legal area of the authority is Bangalore in case of a dispute arises in this regard.